Mingyi-Yang-hub/PIMnet/README.md

 Please download raw videos [here](https://github.com/RyanXingQL/MFQEv2.0/wiki/MFQEv2-Dataset).
 (108 video sequences for training and 18 video sequences for testing)

 Please compress all video sequences by H.265/HEVC reference software HM16.5 under Low Delay P (LDP) configuration with QPs set to be 22, 27, 32 and 37.

+# Code
+The code will be release soon.

 # Quantitative performance evaluation